 The Credit Card Accountability, Responsibility, and Disclosure (CARD) Act of 2009 established baseline rules regarding gift cards, setting limits on inactivation fees and expiration dates.
 State laws work within these boundaries to establish internal gift card redemption policies.

-A dozen states/territories currently have laws regarding cash redemption of gift cards.
+At least eleven states/territories currently have laws regarding cash redemption of gift cards.
 California is the most generous, with a mandate that any gift card worth less than $10 is redeemable for cash.

 Colorado, Maine, Massachusetts, Montana, New Jersey, Oregon, Puerto Rico, and Washington all have laws mandating cash redemption at card values below $5 – although some laws have exceptions and other caveats.
-For example, Oregon's law requires that the card must have been used for at least one previous transaction.

 Massachusetts adds a 90% redemption rule that applies when you can't add more funds to the card.
 You can redeem the card for cash once 90% of the face value is spent – so gift card denominations greater than $50 could bring higher redemption values.
 Other limits and restrictions apply in certain states.